PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Components of PoLyScriber

 \subsection{Singing Lyrics Transcriber}

-The singing lyrics transcriber uses a transformer-based, end-to-end lyrics transcription framework which is trained to decode input feature sequence of extracted singing vocal to output lyrical sequence, as shown in Fig.~\mbox{\ref{proposeFig}} (c).
-The transcriber encoder converts the input acoustic features to intermediate representations, and the transcriber decoder predicts lyrical tokens (we use sub-words where 5,000 sub-words are generated using byte-pair encoding (BPE) in this paper) one at a time given the intermediate representations and previously predicted lyrical tokens in an auto-regressive manner.
-The core module of the transformer-based encoder and decoder is a multi-head attention (MHA)~\cite{vaswani2017attention}, that employs a self-attention mechanism to make use of the temporal context of the extracted singing vocal input sequence.
+The singing lyrics transcriber uses a transformer-based lyrics transcription framework which is trained to decode input feature sequence of extracted singing vocal to output lyrical sequence, as shown in Fig.~\ref{proposeFig} (c).
+The transcriber encoder converts the input acoustic features to intermediate representations, and the transcriber decoder predicts lyrical tokens (we use sub-words where 5,000 sub-words are generated using byte-pair encoding (BPE) in this work) one at a time given the intermediate representations and previously predicted lyrical tokens in an auto-regressive manner.